 - Failure of insurer to make any arbitration award appeals policy known to the insured (attempt to settle insured’s claim for less than amount awarded to the insurer through arbitration)

 - “Lowballing” and/or unjustified contention regarding the value of a valid loss

 - Threaten not to pay claims

-- Claims paid without an accompanying statement clearly indicating the coverage under which the claim is being paid
+- Claims paid without being accompanied by a statement clearly indicating the coverage under which the claim has been paid

 - Insurer’s failure to acknowledge receipt of covered claim notification (and promptly reply)